About

 Partition Theory q-Series Expository

-This presentation was prepared for my Fall 2025 directed reading project at the University of Connecticut with Dimitrios Nikolakopoulos (3rd year PhD student).
+This presentation was prepared for my Fall 2025 directed reading program at the University of Connecticut with Dimitrios Nikolakopoulos (3rd year PhD student).
 It introduces the partition function, discusses the parity of \( p(n) \), develops Euler’s generating function and pentagonal number recurrence, and concludes with the Hardy–Ramanujan asymptotic and Rademacher’s exact formula for \( p(n) \).